andreazagoit/weatherly/README.md

 How to use:
--Get an API KEY from https://openweathermap.org/api -Insert your API KEY in your /js/main.js API_KEY variable
+-Get an API KEY from https://openweathermap.org/api -Create src/env.js
+-Insert: const API_KEY = 'Insert your API_KEY here'; export default API_KEY; in your src/env.js file.